 The following image was made by Divide with Lines Designer:

-Divide Fractions-Strict is similar to the previous program DIVIDE FRACTIONS except that the divisor may be larger than the dividend and the quotient may be a mixed number.
+Divide Fractions and Simplify is similar to the previous program DIVIDE FRACTIONS except that the divisor may be larger than the dividend and the quotient may be a mixed number.

 Another important idea: When the divisor is smaller than the dividend, the quotient is larger than 1.
 When the divisor is equal to the dividend, the quotient is equal to 1.
 When divisor is larger than the dividend, the quotient is smaller than 1.